J-Sniff/Word-Day-Scheduler/README.md

 ## Support

 If you notice any issues with the application or simply need some support.
 Please contact me using the following options.

--JacobS@email.com
+- JacobS@email.com
--Jacob Sniff on Slack & Discord
+- Jacob Sniff on Slack & Discord